You are here

 Monroe Street Market’s brick-paved, pedestrian only collection of galleries and studios stars local talents such as Stitch & Rivet, with handmade cotton or leather bags, and Cedric Baker, for bright oil paintings.
 Most galleries are open on weekends, but call ahead to check or make an appointment.

-Twenty-five beers on draft (most of them local) and a menu of comfort chow (BLTs, burgers, flatbreads) lure Catholic University students, Franciscan friars and neighborhood dwellers to this bustling corner beer pub.
+Twenty-five beers on draft (most of them local) and a menu of comfort chow (BLTs, burgers, flatbreads) lure Catholic University students, Franciscan friars and neighborhood dwellers to Brookland Pint, a bustling corner beer pub.
 A large outdoor patio borders the Monroe Street Arts Walk, making this a buzzing place to be in warm months.
+And no visit to the neighborhood is complete without a visit to Right Proper Brewing Company's Brookland Tasting Room, which offers free tours on weekends and pours from 12 taps.

 This long-running choreography powerhouse (around since 1978) hosts dance troupes and musical acts throughout the year in an industrial-cool space.
 Acts range from Cuban salsa dancers to new local acts, while classes and free events also lure movement junkies.

-Head to Brookland’s Capital Bikeshare stop, grab some wheels and tool up or down this eigh-mile, paved trail that links Union Station in DC with downtown Silver Spring, Md.
-To hang with other riding enthusiasts and caffeine up before your trip, visit the Monroe Street Market’s The Bike Rack cycle store and Filter Coffeehouse & Espresso Bar.
+Head to Brookland’s Capital Bikeshare racks, grab some wheels and tool up or down this eigh-mile, paved trail that links Union Station in DC with downtown Silver Spring, Md.
+To hang with other riding enthusiasts and caffeine up before your trip, visit The Bike Rack cycle store at Monroe Street Market.